rishabhgoel0213/rishabhgoel0213/README.md

 - **CPSolutions**: My solutions to various competitive programming problems, written in Java.

-- **PMTWebsite**: Website for Phoenix Motor Sports Formula SAE Team, hosted on a DigitalOcean Droplet.
+- **ThanksgivingMeal Generator**: A simple and fun way to generate recipies for Thanksgiving dinner, based on GPT-3, written in Python.

 - **RealPokerGame**: A fast-paced free-to-play poker game where you compete for rating points, developed in Dart.